John Bernard Flannagan: Education

 In his youth, Flannagan was recognized as possessing artistic talents, and in 1914 he attended the Minneapolis School of Art, now the Minneapolis College of Art and Design, where he studied painting.
 When the United States entered World War I in 1917, Flannagan quit school and joined the Merchant Marines.
 He remained a merchant marine until 1922.
 After his return to civilian life, he was hired by painter Arthur B. Davies to work on Davies' farm in New York State.
 There Davis encouraged the young man to return to painting, which he did, also taking up wood carving.
-A year later, in 1922, Flannagan appeared in his first exhibition, along with Davies, Walt Kuhn, Charles Sheeler, William Glackens, and Charles and Maurice Prendergast.
+A year later, in 1922, Flannagan appeared in his first exhibition, along with Davies, Walt Kuhn, Charles Sheeler, William Glackens, Charles Prendergast, and Maurice Prendergast.
 In 1927 Flannagan gave up painting and wood carving to concentrate on stone carving.
 In 1928 he produced some of the first American direct carved stone sculptures of note, one of which is entitled "Pelican."